jagregory/jagregory.github.com/_posts/2007-07-17-getting-with-it-test-driven-development.md

 It passed, that's one test under our belt.

 You'll notice that this isn't a very good design, but we've written enough code for the method to work for it's current usage.
-We're letting the tests drive our code, which means we're ending up with only the code we require. <span class="caps">YAGNI</span>: You Aren't Gonna Need It<sup><a href="#fn2">2</a></sup>.
+We're letting the tests drive our code, which means we're ending up with only the code we require.
+YAGNI: You Aren't Gonna Need It<sup>[2](#fn2)</sup>.

 ### The Second Product

-Our implementation of <code>GetPrice</code> is painfully simple, so simple that we don't even support multiple products.
+Our implementation of `GetPrice` is painfully simple, so simple that we don't even support multiple products.
 This worked fine for us while the customer only had one product, but they've now expanded and have requested their second product be added.
 Lets write another test to cover this new request.

 ``` csharp
 [Test]